34 min. [17 min. X2 speed]

-PramoDITA Sharma is a Professor & Daniel Clark Sanders Chair in Entrepreneurship & Family Business at the Grossman School of Business, University of Vermont.
-She is a Visiting Professor at the Kellogg School of Management’s Center for Family Enterprises, Northwestern University.
-Dita holds honorary doctorates from the Jönköping University in Sweden, and the University of Witten/Herdecke in Germany.
+PRAMODITA (Dita) SHARMA is a Professor and the Schlesinger-Grossman Chair of Family Business at the Grossman School of Business (GSB), University of Vermont.
+She is a visiting professor at the John L. Ward Center for Family Enterprises at the Kellogg School of Management at Northwestern University, and is a Senior Research Fellow at the Thomas Schmidheiny Center for Family Enterprise at the Indian School of Business.
+She received her Ph.D. from the University of Calgary and has received honorary doctorates from the Jönköping University in Sweden, and the University of Witten/Herdecke in Germany.

 Sharma is active in leadership and advisory roles in a number of professional associations.
-She serves as the Editor of Family Business Review – a highly ranked journal of Business.
+From 2008-2017 she served as the Editor of Family Business Review – a highly ranked journal of Business.
 With Mark Green, she co-founded Family Enterprise Research Conference in 2005.
 This annual conference attracts leading family business scholars from around the world.
 In 2012, she established the UVMs Family Business Awards.
-And, in 2013 launched the Global Family Enterprise Case Competition.
-In five years, this competition has attracted over eight hundred and fifty attendees and student teams from forty-two leading universities in family business education.
-Pramodita received the prestigious Barbara Hollander award at the 25th anniversary conference of the Family Firm Institute and received the Life Time Influence and Impact award at the 2015 Family Enterprise Research Conference.
+In 2013, she launched the Global Family Enterprise Case Competition.
+Pramodita received the prestigious Barbara Hollander award at the 25th anniversary conference of the Family Firm Institute and received the Life Time Influence and Impact award at the Family Enterprise Research Conference.